Whittier Wage Garnishment Lawyer

 Stop Wage Garnishment and Repossession in Norwalk, California

 If you are being threatened with wage garnishment or repossession, there is help available.
-Filing for bankruptcy can stop garnishment and repossession, at least temporarily, by providing an automatic stay against collection actions.
+Filing for bankruptcy can stop garnishment and repossession, at least temporarily, by providing an automatic stop against collection actions.

 For assistance stopping repossession and wage garnishment, call the Law Offices of Nicholas Gebelt.
 We have years of experience helping people fight back against unfair debt collection practices.
 After we discuss your financial situation, our bankruptcy lawyer will tell you if filing for bankruptcy is a good option for you.